Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Signal simulation in 3D diamond sensors with graphitic electrodes

 \subsection{Time-dependent extension of the Ramo-Shockley theorem}

-Alternative to the representation of the graphite electrodes as an impedance network, the propagation of the signal can be included into the weighting potential.
-By using an extended form of the Ramo-Shockley theorem for conductive media, the contribution of the resistive material to the signal formation is included in the time evolution of the weighting potential, which is the solution of the Maxwell equations in the quasi-static limit~\cite{Rigler:2e004jh}.
+The propagation of the signal through the resistive electrodes can be rigorously described by using an extended form of the Ramo-Shockley theorem for conductive media.
+The contribution of the material resistivity to the signal formation is included in the time evolution of the weighting potential, which is the solution of the Maxwell equations in the quasi-static limit~\cite{Rigler:2e004jh}.

-where $V$ represents the weighting potential, such that $\vec{E}_w = - \nabla V$, $\sigma$ the electrical conductivity, $\epsilon$ the dielectric constant and the $\rho$ the charge distribution.
+where $\Psi$ represents the weighting potential, such that $\vec{E}_w = - \nabla\Psi$, $\sigma$ the electrical conductivity, $\epsilon$ the dielectric constant and $\rho$ the charge distribution.
 The latter is not of immediate interest in the computation of the time-dependent weighting potential.
 It can be treated implicitly by combining the Poisson and continuity equations into a single equation: